SD10/ReactorKit/README.md

-# The Reactive Architecture
+# ReactorKit

-The Reactive Architecture is the modern and reactive architecture for Swift application.
-This repository introduces the basic concept of Reactive Architecture and describes how to build an application using Reactive Architecture.
+ReactorKit is a framework for reactive and unidirectional Swift application architecture.
+This repository introduces the basic concept of ReactorKit and describes how to build an application using ReactorKit.

-You may want to check [Examples](#examples) section first if you'd like to see the actual code.
+You may want to see [Examples](#examples) section first if you'd like to see the actual code.

 ---

-## ⚠️ Prerelease Stage
+## ⚠️ Prereleasing Stage

-This document is currently in prereleasing stage.
+ReactorKit is currently in prereleasing stage.
 Everything can be changed in the future.
 Major changes can be found in the [Changelog](#changelog) section.

 ---